Geertvdc/blog/blog/content/post/2022-02-07-Hosting-hugo-blog-on-github-pages.md

 ---
 layout:     post
-title:      "Hosting your Hugo blog on Github Pages"
+title:      "Hosting your HUGO blog on Github Pages in 1 hour"
 subtitle:   "How to get a Hugo blog up and running with Search and comments for free within an hour"
 description: "Setting up a blog can be a burden so I searched for the easiest way to host my blog as a developer.
 In this blog I'll explain how I've set up my blog using Hugo including comments and search and have it automatically update every time I make a change."
-date:     2022-01-28
+date:     2022-02-07
 author:     "Geert van der Cruijsen"
 image: "/img/notes.jpg"
 tags: